True Stories Behind 23 of the Most Iconic Photos in American History

 Alex Brandon/AP/REX/Shutterstock

-At the March for our Lives rally in support of gun control in Washington, D.C. on March 24, 2018, Emma Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, closes her eyes and cried silently for six minutes and 20 seconds, the precise amount of time it took the Parkland shooter to execute his killing spree on February 14, 2018.
-Now, take a look at these rarely seen photos you won’t find in history books.
+At the March for Our Lives rally in support of gun control in Washington, D.C., on March 24, 2018, X Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, closed their eyes and cried silently for six minutes and 20 seconds—the exact amount of time the Parkland shooter took to kill 18 people and injure 17 others, on February 14, 2018.